hellerve/ptolemy/README.md

 the 70s after all), but we should be wary of the fact that back then, too, we thought we did things the right way when in fact we didn't.

+* [Can Additional Homeopathic Treatment Save Costs?
+A Retrospective Cost-Analysis Based on 44500 Insured Persons](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0134657) by **Julia Ostermann et al.** (2015)

+This study is a very important step towards a real cost evaluation of homeopathy.
+While I would be careful not to generalize, because the study had a lot of moving pats that are unaccounted for, the sample size is pretty huge and the conclusions are pretty decisive in that I can say that, no, homeopathic treatment is not generally cheaper than traditional western medicine.